thinkty/source-chat/README.md

 6. The server sends a request to Dialogflow to detect which intent the user's message falls into based on the status
 7. Based on the current context of the user and the input (message), Dialogflow computes the appropriate intent
 8. Dialogflow responds with an intent that may contain an action which will help the server make decisions
+9. After getting the intent back from Dialogflow, if the intent's action is specified, that has to be handled also.
+This process is better explained in the [README](https://github.com/thinkty/dialogflow-editor-server/tree/master/src/api/adapters) for the adapters.
-9. After deciding the next status of the user, the server sends a message (a reply to the user) to the platform
+10. After deciding the next status of the user, the server sends a message (a reply to the user) to the platform
-10. After validation, the platform passes on the message to the user
+11. After validation, the platform passes on the message to the user

 The process above is an extremely abstract version of the single session between a user and the chatbot.
 The State Transition Table can be seen as the core of this project as it manages the flow of the conversation.